Let me ask you three simple, yet essential questions about the sustainability of your brand:

 Let's take the luxury auto segment for a test drive to see how crowded things really are.

 I am not talking about dish detergent.
 I see brand equity eroding everywhere and I will prove it.
 Let’s take a test drive through one of the most resilient and exciting brand categories over the past 20 years, the luxury automotive segment.
 This category is premium-priced, premium-margin and aspirational and has attracted trillions of dollars in capital to launch new

 models, build high-rise retail palaces with elevators, they have patented new technologies, and they aggressively spend across all media.

 Can exclusivity and scarcity happen on a crowded street?

-All of this investment in new models have stripped away scarcity and a plethora of entry-level models have taken away exclusivity.
+All of this investment in new models have stripped away scarcity and a plethora of entry-level models has taken away exclusivity.

 Add to the crowded roads new entrants like Genesis that offer more for less, disruptors like Tesla plugging into the new zeitgeist and then shift into CLUTCH, Uber, Flex Drive, Turo, and many others who are redefining car ownership through Subscription, Sharing or Lending.

 "Ultimate" means very different things to very different people

 Let's look at one of my favourite brands.
 BMW – the Ultimate Driving Machine.
 A clever tagline, exceptional products, but what does ultimate mean for each buyer?
 Is ultimate status, convenience, resale value, performance, safety, a chariot for work or weekend adventures?
 Is it that my maintenance is included or the run-flat tires?
 Ultimate means very different things to very different people.

 If my brand disappeared tomorrow, would it matter?